 Also Read: How many PCIe Lanes Does M.2 Slot Use?

 SATA SSDs are not recommended.
-They connect to the SATA slots, which are found in abundance on any PC, but they are almost as expensive as NVMe SSDs.
+They connect to the SATA slots, which are abundant on any PC but are almost as expensive as NVMe SSDs.
 Yet, they only have a fraction of the performance of the NVMe SSDs.

 NVMe SSDs, on the other hand, use the much faster PCIe interface.

-Essentially, the higher the transfer speed of your hard drive, the faster would be your experience on your PC.
-From booting to installing and to opening apps, everything will be done at lighting fast speeds on NVMe SSDs.
+Essentially, the higher your hard drive’s transfer speed, the faster your experience on your PC will be.
+From booting to installing and opening apps, everything will be done at lighting-fast speeds on NVMe SSDs.

 Also Read: What Are PCIe Lanes?